EduardoZepeda/django-gis-coffee/README.md

 This project serves as a [demo project](https://django-gis-coffee.vercel.app/) that looks for speciality coffee shops nearby user's location, the scope of this project is limited to Guadalajara, México.
 Furthermore can follow-unfollow users, like and review shops, and chat in real time (powered by websockets) with any user that follows you.

+Don't expect an outstanding performance because I'm using free tier for everything as this is only a demo project.

-The simplified stack is DRF for the backend and nextjs for the frontend.
+The simplified stack is DRF for the backend and nextjs for the frontend, websockets are served using django-channels, even though I should have used something more powerful, maybe go, but for demo projects I'm on a budget.

 ## Coffee shops nearby Guadalajara

 Tamper uses postgres gis extension to calculate closest coffee shops using user's coordinates.

-The user location is obtained from the geolocation API in the browser.
+The user location is obtained from the geolocation API available in all major browsers.

 ## Development settings